Yet when it comes to educating our kids about money, few parents know where to start – myself included.

 But we parents are the biggest influence on our children’s financial habits – so it’s crucial that teach them that money plays a variety of roles in life, whether it’s spending today or saving for tomorrow.

-With this is mind, we set up a pocket money and jam jar system for saving with our six-year-old daughter, Audrey.
+With this is mind, a few years ago, I set up a pocket money and jam jar system for saving with my seven-year-old daughter, Audrey.

 As you can see, each glass jar is labelled to separate her cash – one for saving, one for spending, and one for sharing with those who are in need.

 Anytime she gets money, whether it’s for doing chores or her birthday, she divides it among the three jars.It’s not a huge act, but it does start the process at a young age that it’s okay to spend some of your money, if you’re giving back to others and save for the future as well.